• Skip to primary navigation

 Automatic grant

 The reason why a formal visa application for a bridging visa might not be required is that by operation of law, the valid application for a further visa in Australia is typically (but not always) deemed to be an application for a bridging visa as well.
-That application is usually always granted, either manually or automatically.
+The Department usually always grants that application, either manually or automatically.

 Purpose

-The purpose of a bridging visa is to bridge the gap, if any, between the time at which your current substantive visa expires and the point in time when your new substantive visa is granted.
+The purpose of a bridging visa is to bridge the gap, if any, between the time at which your current substantive visa expires and the point in time when the Department grants your new substantive visa.

 The bridging visa is a mechanism for keeping you lawfully present in Australia.